LiptonB/LiptonB.github.io/content/2019-09-14-git-internals.md

 Talk Outline
 ============
+- My first commit
+  - clone
+  - (edit)
+  - commit -a
+  - (edit)
+  - add
+  - commit
+  - push
+- More interactions
+  - pull
+  - log
+  - (edit)
+  - status
+  - add -p
+  - commit
+  - push (out of date)
+  - pull
+  - push
+- Working on a branch
+- Merge conflict
 - Commit history stuff (branches, merges, rebase, blah blah)
+  - A commit points to a version of the repository
+  - Commits have parents
+  - A branch points to a commit
 - Data storage stuff (index, objects, packing)
 - Merges and merge conflicts
 - Git LFS